-It is apparent from the left panel of Figure $\ref{fig:sizes}$ that $\xi_{\rm crit}$ is primarily a function of density, with only a slight dependence on temperature as $T$ approaches the $\nu$ cooling limit and where the dynamical and burning timescales are comparable.
-In the right panel of Figure $\ref{fig:sizes}$ we show how the initiation scale varies as a function of density, where the temperature of the upstream material $T_{0}$ is assumed to be $10^{7}$ K, and compare it to the the Chapman-Jouguet (CJ) length $l_{\rm CJ} \equiv D\tau_{3\alpha}$, where $D$ is the CJ velocity for that particular density and $\tau_{3\alpha}$ is calculated using the downstream temperature \citep{Khokhlov:1989vg}.
+It is apparent from the left panel of Figure~\ref{fig:sizes} that $\xi_{\rm crit}$ is primarily a function of density, with only a slight dependence on temperature as $T$ approaches the $\nu$ cooling limit and where the dynamical and burning timescales are comparable.
+In the right panel of Figure~\ref{fig:sizes} we show how the initiation scale varies as a function of density, where the peak temperature of the linear gradient $T_{\rm max}$ is assumed to be $10^{9}$ K (corresponding to an upstream temperature $T_0 =10^7$ K), and compare it to the Chapman-Jouguet (CJ) length $l_{\rm CJ} \equiv D\tau_{3\alpha}$, where $D$ is the CJ velocity for that particular density and $\tau_{3\alpha}$ is calculated using the corresponding downstream (post-shock) temperature \citep{Khokhlov:1989vg}.
 We find that the initiation scales at these densities are such that $l_{\rm CJ} \gtrsim 100 \xi_{\rm crit}$, implying that burning may not proceed to completion within the time it takes the detonation to traverse the system.